-- Section 1.
+Section 1.
 Disciplinary Powers of CMIC.
-CMIC shall have authority to discipline a Trading Participant for violations of the Securities Laws or for acts or omissions inconsistent with just and equitable principles of fair trade, in accordance with these rules.
-To avoid any ambiguity on the application of this Article XII and unless the context requires otherwise, the term 'Trading Participant" under this Article XII shall include directors, officers, Associated Person, Salesmen and other agents of a Trading Participant. - Section 2.
+CMIC shall have authority to discipline a Trading Participant, or an Issuer in proper cases, for violations of the Securities Laws or for acts or omissions inconsistent with just and equitable principles of fair trade, in accordance with these rules.
+To avoid any ambiguity on the application of this Article XII and unless the context requires otherwise, the term "Trading Participant" under this Article XII shall include directors, officers, Associated Person, Salesmen and other agents of a Trading Participant.

+- Section 2.
 Purposes of Disciplinary Sanctions.
-Disciplinary sanctions are remedial in nature and are designed to: - (a) Ensure compliance by Trading Participants with applicable provisions of the Securities Laws; - (b) Prevent fraudulent and manipulative acts and practices and deter misconduct of Trading Participants and in the proper case, Issuers; - (c) Promote just and equitable principles of trade among market participants in general, and open and fair business practices among Trading Participants in particular; and - (d) Improve overall business standards in the securities market. - Section 3.
+Disciplinary sanctions are remedial in nature and are designed to: - (a) Ensure compliance by Trading Participants with applicable provisions of the Securities Laws; - (b) Prevent fraudulent and manipulative acts and practices and determisconduct of Trading Participants and in the proper case, Issuers; - (c) Promote just and equitable principles of trade among market participants in general, and open and fair business practices among Trading Participants in particular; and - (d) Improve overall business standards in the securities market. - Section 3.
 Classification of Violations.
-Violations of these rules and Securities Laws may be grave, major or minor. - (a) The following are considered grave violations: - (i) Simulation or improper use of Subordination Agreement; - (ii) Unauthorized use or disposition of funds or securities entrusted by a client to a Trading Participant in the course of its trading business including violation of securities borrowing and lending rules. - (iii) Trading-related Irregularities; - (iv) Failure to comply with a final and executory decision or order of CMIC, the CMIC Board or the Commission, in cases considered as grave or major violation; and
+Violations of these rules and Securities Laws may be grave, major or minor. - (a) The following are considered major violations: - (i) Simulation or improper use of Subordination Agreement; - (ii) Unauthorized use or disposition of funds or securities entrusted by a client to a Trading Participant in the course of its trading business including violation of securities borrowing and lending rules. - (iii) Trading-related Irregularities; - (iv) Failure to comply with a final and executory decision or order of CMIC, the CMIC Board or the Commission, in cases considered as grave or major violation; - (v) Violation of Article VIII-A, Section 1 on RBCA ratio; and